apache/drill-site/_docs/en/configure-drill/100-ports-and-bind-addr-used-by-drill.md

 ---
-title: "Bind Addresses and Ports Used by Drill"
+title: "Ports and Bind Addresses Used by Drill"
-slug: "Bind Addresses and Ports Used by Drill"
+slug: "Ports and Bind Addresses Used by Drill"
 parent: "Configure Drill"
 ---

+## Ports
 The table below lists the default ports that Drill uses and provides descriptions for each, as well as the corresponding configuration options.
 You can modify the configuration options in `<drill_home>/conf/drill-override.conf` to change the ports that Drill uses.
 See [Start-Up Options]({{site.baseurl}}/docs/start-up-options/) for more information.